 Areas of Study and course sequencing will be developed collaboratively with the student and the Graduate Faculty Advisor.
-Final approval of proposed Areas of Study courses will be determined by the Dean of Graduate Studies.
+Final approval of proposed Areas of Study courses will be determined by the Dean, Graduate Education.

 ORGANIZATIONAL LEADERSHIP AND MANAGEMENT PROGRAM DESCRIPTION